Glencoe, Oklahoma: Culture

 The culture of the town is widely influenced by traditions of the Southern United States.
 Festivals and carnivals are an annual event in which people from all over the region come to take part in the events.

 Glencoe, located within the Bible Belt, is predominantly Evangelical Protestant with a majority of the townspeople either following teachings that correlate to the United Methodist, Southern Baptist, or Nondenominational churches.
 Despite the differences, all congregations within the town part-take in the Ministerial Alliance, to which churches come together often to focus on the theological similarities.
-Small populations within the town also adhere to the Catholic, Latter-Day Saint, and other non-Evangelical faiths but no major religious institution for non-Evangelical worship exists within the limits of the town.

-Glencoe was the setting for an independent film, "Left of Center," based on the book by Brandi Hodges.
+Glencoe was the setting for an independent film Left of Center, based on the book by Brandi Hodges.

 Education

-Glencoe is located approximately 16.7 miles from Oklahoma State University to which many residents hold as an Alma mater or employer.
+Glencoe is located approximately 16.7 miles from Oklahoma State University to which many residents hold as an alma mater or employer.

 Glencoe is home to a Class A school system.
 Glencoe High School has been given an 'A' value on the annual state report cards which are assigned by the Oklahoma Department of Education.